 After breakfast, you will head to the hilltop city of Volterra, a former Etruscan settlement with a splendid view of the surrounding landscape.
 Besides the views, the city is also renowned for its alabaster, a beautiful pale stone that is soft enough to carve.
 Your guide will provide a tour of the most important sights of the city, then take everyone to visit an artist at his alabaster workshop.
 Leaving the city, you will stop at a family-run farmhouse which specializes in saffron production.
 After visiting the property, you will enjoy a home cooked lunch complete with saffron dishes.
 In the afternoon, you will visit one of Tuscany’s secret gems: the town of Certaldo, which was the hometown of Giovanni Boccaccio, author of the “Decameron” and one of first Renaissance humanists.
 To reach the walled historical center, you will take a short ride on a funicular railway.
 Then, enjoy a walk through the narrow Middle Age alleys which open onto beautiful views of the surrounding hills.
 The tour ends with a visit to a ceramic painting shop, where you will see an artisan at work.
 This evening, enjoy a farewell dinner.
 (B, L, D)

-After breakfast, check out of the hotel and transfer to the port, where you will board the Celebrity Reflection for a 14-night cruise.
+After breakfast, check out of the hotel and transfer to the port, where you will board the Celebrity Apex for a 14-night cruise.
 (B)

-Enjoy breakfast onboard, then disembark the Celebrity Reflection.
+Enjoy breakfast onboard, then disembark the Celebrity Apex.
 If you purchased airfare from an add-on gateway, you will be transferred to the airport for your return flight home.